lwjglgamedev/lwjglbook-bookcontents-leg/chapter6/chapter6.md

 }
 ```

-Our vertex shader simply changes the name of the uniform from projectionMatrix to transformation:
+Our vertex shader simply adds a new the called worldMatrix  and uses it with the projectionMatrix to calculate the position:

 ```glsl
 #version 330